Subsidiary alliance: Development

 By the late 18th century, the power of the Maratha Empire had weakened and the Indian subcontinent was left with a great number of states, most small and weak.
 Many rulers accepted the offer of protection by Wellesley, as it gave them security against attack by their neighbors.

-Adoption

-The kingdom of Awadh was the first to enter an alliance like this through Treaty of Allahabad (1765), after its defeat in Battle of Buxar (1764).
-Though annexation of Awadh was done on the basis of maladministration and hence is not counted under the subsidiary alliances.
+The Nizam of Hyderabad was the first to accept a well-framed subsidiary alliance in 1798.
 Tipu Sultan of the Kingdom of Mysore refrained from doing so, but after the British victory in the Fourth Anglo-Mysore War in 1799, Mysore became a subsidiary state before coming under Company rule.

-The Nizam of Hyderabad was the first to accept a well-framed subsidiary alliance in 1798.
 After the Third Anglo-Maratha War (1817–19), Maratha ruler Baji Rao II also accepted a subsidiary alliance.